thebrumby/HotWalletClaimer/README.md

    sudo chmod +x install_pm2.sh && sudo ./install_pm2.sh
    ```

-Before using PM2 to manage your wallet sessions, you should first open the ```python3 claim.py``` from the command line and set up each wallet.
-After signing into Telegram and entering the seed phrase, you will be passed onto the claim function.
-At this point, you can quit with ```CTRL+Z``` and then resume the session with PM2.
-The option argument ```verbose``` will save a text file in the screenshots folder where you can see the next time until claim.
+Before using PM2 to manage your wallet sessions, you should open the script with ```python3 claim.py``` and set up each wallet.
+After following the process to sign into Telegram and enter your seed phrase, you will be prompted if you want to exit before being handed over to the claim function.
+You can select 'n' to exit the script and resume the session with PM2 as outlined below.

 - First, initialize PM2 with systemd to ensure your applications start on boot:
-   - ```pm2 startup systemd``` (follow the on-screen prompt to enable resume on reboot if you are not super user)
+   - ```pm2 startup systemd``` (follow the on-screen prompt to enable resume on reboot if you are not superuser)
-- To add your Python script as a session in PM2, use the following command.
+- Use the following command to add your Python script as a PM2 session.
 This example adds a session named firstWallet:
-   - ```pm2 start claim.py --name firstWallet -- 1```
+   - ```pm2 start claim.py --name firstWallet -- 1``` (if you named your session folder something else during setup, replace 1 with your session name)
 - To add a second session, you can use a similar command with a different name and session identifier:
-   - ```pm2 start claim.py --name secondWallet -- 2```
+   - ```pm2 start claim.py --name secondWallet -- 2``` (if you named your session folder something else during setup, replace 2 with your session name)
-- After adding your sessions, save your PM2 list.
+- After adding/updating your sessions, save them with the command below.
 This makes sure your session configuration persists through system reboots:
    - ```pm2 save```
 - To view the current list of processes managed by PM2:
    - ```pm2 list```